 San Diego Christian College is dedicated to preparing you for a life fully committed to the advancement of God's Kingdom.
-It is through active Christian service that you will develop a deeper understanding of the eternal perspective in education, which is vital to the entire educational program, grow in practical ministry experience and prepare yourself to be an active contributor in building up the body of Christ through the local church.
-Every student is therefore required to serve 20 hours during each semester of full-time enrollment; with the exception of the first freshman semester and graduating seniors, who will be excused during the final semester.
+It is through active Christian service that you will develop a deeper understanding of the eternal perspective in education, which is vital to the entire educational program, grow in practical ministry experience, and prepare yourself to be an active contributor in building up the body of Christ through the local church.
+Every student is therefore required to serve 20 hours during each semester of full-time enrollment.

-Community Engagement may include such areas as Sunday school, evangelism, mission trips, rest homes or even some form of service in the community.
-Community Engagement is usually part of a local church ministry, non-profit organization or school.
+Community Engagement may include such areas as Sunday school, evangelism, mission trips, rest homes, or even some form of service in the community.
+Community Engagement is usually part of a local church ministry, non-profit organization, or school.
 Further clarification on what constitutes a valid Community Engagement credit can be given through the Service Life office.